RobertDober/lab42_tmux2/README.md

 ### Hooks

-Add a `after_new_window` hook for tmux commands to be executed after the creation of a new window.
+Add an `after_new_window` hook for tmux commands to be executed after the creation of a new window.

 ```ruby